ligeiamag/ligeiamag.github.io/_winter-2019/sean-kilpatrick-interview.md

 will likely flip again, fatalistically, uselessly, with better tech available during each revolution).
-People of his order read the Greeks (half in defiance of church sanctions, half to improve them), drank their knowledge pickled at overcrowded and ultimately fruitless universities (thank goodness things changed), learned vast quantities, being autodidacts, and better yet, viciously mocked the overfed, anti-Christian Christians who ran the orders and schools that they, the goliards, and their kind, swiftly abandoned to go wander the big marsh
+People of his order read the Greeks (half in defiance of church sanctions, half to improve them), drank their knowledge pickled at overcrowded and ultimately useless universities (thank goodness things changed), learned vast quantities, being autodidacts, and better yet, viciously mocked the overfed, anti-Christian Christians who ran the orders and schools that they, the goliards, and their kind, swiftly abandoned to go wander the big marsh